 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
-Should we decide to proceed with Clare's Law as part our Family Abuse and Intervention Act amendments, we will be sure to work with you and the Royal Canadian Mounted Police and we will ensure that the conduct... .
-Sorry, we will ensure the conduct the necessary privacy analysis.
+Should we decide to proceed with Clare's Law as part our Family Abuse Intervention Act amendments, we will be sure to work with you and the Royal Canadian Mounted Police and we will ensure we conduct the necessary privacy analysis.
 Thank you, Mr. Speaker.